Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

     sh /opt/seagate/cortx/s3/scripts/s3-sanity-test.sh

+    * The script performs several operations on S3 API and LDAP backend: create account create user create bucket put object delete all the above in reverse order

 #.
 Using the management IP from the **ip a l** command,  refer to these instructions to `configure the CORTX GUI <Preboarding_and_Onboarding.rst>`_.

 #.
 Now that you have the complete system up and running, using the data IP from the **ip a l** command, use these instructions `to test the system <testing_io.rst>`_  and observe activity in the GUI.
 For example, the below picture shows a CORTX dashboard after a user did an *S3 put* followed by an *S3 get*.